 Blood orange and crustaceans.
 The sweetness of this kind of seafood enhances the citrusy and slight sharpness of the oranges if used as a dressing.

 Blood orange and asparagus.
-Because its sulfurous notes harmonize with oranges.
+Because its sulphurous notes harmonise with oranges.

-Blood orange and chili pepper.
-If carefully dosed, chili pepper enhances and adds character to every encounter.
+Blood orange and chilli pepper.
+If carefully dosed, chilli pepper enhances and adds character to every encounter.
 Blood orange also loves spices such as ginger, cardamom, aniseed, nutmeg and turmeric.

 Blood orange and soft fresh goat’s cheese.
 Try this combination: fresh Chèvre + a slice of orange + a drop of honey.
 The relatively subtle yet sharp taste of the cheese enables the natural sweetness of the fruit to express itself marvellously.
 A trickle of honey plays down the combined bitterness of the cheese and its citrusy companion and acts as a “glue” to hold them together on a cracker or piece of bread.

 There is no American or foodie who has not been inspired byJulia Child’s definitive recipe for duck in orange sauce, which became famous thanks to her cookery book Mastering the Art of French Cooking, published in 1961.
 At The Fat Duck Restaurant owned by Heston Blumenthal, it is accompanied by two jellies: orange and beetroot.

 In pastry, the maximum expression of this fruit is that of Jean-Paul Hévin, a chocolatier in Paris with his legendary Mangu'in, a macaron filled with orange and mango ganache wedged between two mandarin orange-flavoured chocolate thins.